Maharashtra Seamless Issues Newspaper Notice for IEPF Share Transfer; Shareholders Must Act by October 15, 2026

 |---|---|---|---|---|---|

-How many shares and what percentage of Maharashtra Seamless's total equity are at risk of being transferred to IEPF by the October 2026 deadline?
+How many shares and what percentage of Maharashtra Seamless's total equity is at risk of being transferred to the IEPF by October 2026, and what impact could this have on the company's shareholder structure?